avam88/Credit_Risk_Analysis/README.md

   - Precision = True Positive/(True Positive + False Positive)
   - The closer the Precision value is to 1, the more precise the model

-- Sensitivity is a measure of how many people who actually have cancer were correctly diagnosed.
+- Sensitivity is a measure of how many true positives a model identifies.
   - Sensitivity = True Positive/(True Positive + False Negative)
   - The closer the Sensitivity (or Recall) value is to 1 the more sensitive the model